• Skip to primary navigation

 From: WMA Property

-Owning a home is a huge achievement, and the very first step to do this is actually saving up for a house deposit.
+Owning a home is a huge achievement, and the very first step to do this is saving enough for a house deposit.
 Most people recommend saving at least 20% of the house’s price as a deposit.
 Here’s a money-saving chart to help you reach such an amount.

 9. Save money for your retirement